 Fryar regularly spreads this rumor himself, but dig a little deeper, and you may find yourself asking, "Why?"
 Turns out that when Fryar, his wife Metra, and their son Patrick first came to Bishopville back in the early eighties, they tried to buy a house in an all-white neighborhood but soon found they weren't welcome.
 Black folks, they were told, "don't keep up their yards."

 A quarter-century later, it's pretty clear that's not the case.
 Since that time, Fryar has won "Yard of the Month" three times – a feat considering the piece of property he eventually bought lies outside of the town's limits and isn't technically even eligible.
-He's also been awarded a Medal of Honor in Art from Winthrop University and serves as artist-in-residence at Coker College, where he teaches classes.
+He's also been awarded a Medal of Honor in Art from Winthrop University and serves as artist-in-residence at Coker University, where he teaches classes.